galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot/tutorial.md

 ## Create volcano plot labelling genes of interest

 We can also label one or more genes of interest in a volcano plot.
 This enables us to visualize where these genes are in terms of significance and in comparison to the other genes.
-In the original paper using this dataset, there is a heatmap of 31 genes in Figure 6b (see the tutorial [here]({% link topics/transcriptomics/tutorials/rna-seq-viz-with-heatmap2/tutorial.md %}) if you would like to see how to generate the heatmap).
+In the original paper using this dataset, there is a heatmap of 31 genes in Figure 6b (have a look at this [visualization tutorial]({% link topics/transcriptomics/tutorials/rna-seq-viz-with-heatmap2/tutorial.md %}) if you would like to see how to generate the heatmap).
 These genes are a set of 30 cytokines/growth factor identified as differentially expressed, and the authors' main gene of interest, Mcl1.
 These genes are provided in the `volcano_genes` file and shown below.
 We will label these genes in the volcano plot.
 We'll add boxes around the labels to highlight the gene names.

 ![Volcano genes](../../images/rna-seq-viz-with-volcanoplot/volcano_genes.png){: height="25%"}